-- Proposed dates and times - Proposed list of students - Purpose or the trip, including proposed itinerary - Full cost of the trip or event, including options where possible, for students and staff e.g., activity/ entrance fees, transport - Impact on curriculum delivery in school (staffing/cover implications can these be covered in-house? timetabled lessons missed) - Cost of teaching cover, resources needed - An appropriate and detailed Action Plan should be submitted for all large trips e.g. World Challenge, Barbados, to include 'how' individuals who wish to participate can be supported through appropriate fundraising/sponsorship to enable them to participate.
-Inclusiveness of all students is a key factor in these trips - Within the Action Plan an agreed payment schedule with a long lead in time is essential to spread the cost to students and parents - to include any information from the booking company regarding deposits (deposits must be collected before booking the trip to ensure that the numbers are viable and these deposits should then be used to pay the deposit to the booking company) - Accommodation details where appropriate - Insurance details where appropriate - Experience/qualifications of staff/instructors involved - First Aid provision
+- Proposed dates and times - Proposed list of students - Purpose or the trip, including proposed itinerary - Full cost of the trip or event, including options where possible, for students and staff e.g., resources, activity/ entrance fees, transport & a budget plan completed, signed off by the School Business Manager (SBM) and added to Evolve - Impact on curriculum delivery in school (staffing/cover implications can these be covered in-house? timetabled lessons missed) - Impact on teaching cover - An appropriate and detailed Action Plan should be submitted for all large trips e.g. World Challenge, Barbados, to include 'how' individuals who wish to participate can be supported through appropriate fundraising/sponsorship to enable them to participate.
+Inclusiveness of all students is a key factor in these trips - Within the Action Plan an agreed payment schedule with a long lead in time is essential to spread the cost to students and Parent/Carers to include any information from the booking company regarding deposits (deposits must be collected before booking the trip to ensure that the numbers are viable and these deposits should then be used to pay the deposit to the booking company) - Accommodation details where appropriate - Insurance details where appropriate - Experience/qualifications of staff/instructors involved - First Aid provision

-This information should be submitted to the EVC through the use of a Google Form (https://forms.gle/bpxsC6QLoNG59pu3A).
+This information should be submitted to the EVC through the use of Evolve.
 This will then be shared with the SLT, and where appropriate the Governors, to be agreed before the trip or event can then be formally organised.
-This will be communicated to the Trip or Event Leader by the EVC.
-Once confirmed, the trip or event can be entered on to Evolve and the school calendar.
+This will be communicated to the Trip or Event Leader by the EVC via Evolve.
+Once confirmed, the EVC will add the event to the school calendar and the trips of event leader can complete the remaining sections of the Evolve form and add a detailed ESP.